aliebald/common-steam-games/README.md

-# About

-## What Is Common Steam Games?
+# Common Steam Games

 Common Steam Games is a web application that enables groups of users to discover common games regarding their steam accounts and vote on games to find common preferences.
+It is build using Typescript, React, and Socket.IO.

 ## Use Case